 With facet, serialization and deserialization is implemented:

 You can have mycrate-types crates, with every struct deriving Facet, with no worries.
-No need to put it behind a feature flag even, the main facet crate is relatively late, thanks to its use of the lightweight unsynn instead of syn.
+No need to put it behind a feature flag even, the main facet crate is relatively light, thanks to its use of the lightweight unsynn instead of syn.

 facet has a lot more information about your types than serde does, which means it's able to generate better errors, and decide things about deserialization that can't really be done with serde without breaking its interface, like: